 But what are you supposed to do with subscribers once you get them?
 How do you know they won't just unsubscribe as soon as they receive the incentive or freebie you offered?

-This post contains affiliate links but I would never recommend something I didn't love or use myself. ;)
+This post contains affiliate links, which means I may receive a small commission at no additional cost to you, but I would never recommend something I didn't love or use myself. ;)

 Building a connected and successful subscriber list takes a bit of strategizing and brainstorming.
 Email subscribers platforms like ConvertKit cost money, whether we like it or not, and you need to keep people engaged if you're going to utilize your list in a sales funnel or launch.